dcunited001/dcunited001.github.io/_posts/2019-04-16-fear-is-the-mind-killer.md

   [Before Completion (64)](https://ichingfortune.com/hexagrams/64.php)
   - the response is very relevant to the topics in the question

+- explain metaphor of "there is a fish in a tank" (and first two lines, generally) in terms of containing the "dark element" in water of disinformation, keeping the dark element close, but under the influence of an information assymetry.

 ### Coming to Meet (44)

 - image "under heaven, the wind blows"